itpp-labs/odoo-development/docs/odoo/usage/install-module.rst

 .. contents::
    :local:

-.. warning:: Using ``Import Module`` tool (import from a zip  file) is not recommended at this moment, because it may not work in some deployments
+.. warning:: ``Import Module`` tool (import from a zip  file) doesn't work for modules with python files.
+It means that it doesn't work in most cases

 From App store
 ==============